Home Holiday Decoration 101

 The finishing touch on a modern wreath is often a standout detail, like a bow or large ornament.
 Keep it sleek and stylish:

-• Large Ornament: A singular, oversized ornament in metallic gold, black, or a bold color can act as the centerpiece of your wreath.
+• Large Ornament -- a singular, oversized ornament in metallic gold, black, or a bold color can act as the centerpiece of your wreath.

 10. Hang and Admire